prioritizr/prioritizr/docs/reference/marxan_problem.md

 - blm:

-  `numeric` boundary length modifier.
-This argument only has an effect when argument to `x` is a `data.frame`.
-The default argument is zero.
+  `numeric` boundary length modifier value.
+Note that `blm` will only have an affect if `bound` is a `data.frame` object.
+Defaults to 0.

 - symmetric:

-  `logical` does the boundary data (i.e., argument to `bound`) describe symmetric relationships between planning units?
-If the boundary data contain asymmetric connectivity data, this parameter should be set to `FALSE`.
+  `logical` value indicating if `bound` describes symmetric relationships between planning units?
+If `bound` has asymmetric connectivity data, then use `symmetric = FALSE`.
 Defaults to `TRUE`.

 ## Value